 BZB asked researchers from the University of Hertfordshire (UH) to do research to understand how the new services were working, how future services could be developed, and how local people and communities could be involved.
 This document is a summary of the project report.
-The full report is available here: Link to full report
+The full report is available here: FULL REPORT